flowonyx/bootstrap-h5bp-stylus/README.md

 Copyright and license for any changes made
 ------------------------------------------
-Anything added/changed, etc. which does not fall under the licensing of HTML5 Boilerplate or Twitter Bootstrap is realeased to the Public Domain.
+Anything added/changed, etc. which does not fall under the licensing of HTML5 Boilerplate or Twitter Bootstrap is released to the Public Domain.

 Copyright and license for HTML5 Boilerplate
 -------------------------------------------